ddecarle/eeb462-2024/LAB2_Parsimony.md

 10. Run the tree conversion script: `bash ../tnt_tree_clean.sh`

 ---
+Open your log file in your text editor and use it to answer the following questions:

 #### QUESTION 1
 What is the length of the best scoring tree? *(1 point)*